 Pottick, K.J., Wakefield, J.C., Kirk, S.A., & Tian, X.** (2003).
 Influence of social workers’ characteristics on the perception of mental disorder in youths.
 Social Service Review, 77, 431 454.

-Dr. Judy L. Postmus is a Professor at the School of Social Work, Rutgers University and is founder and director of the Center on Violence Against Women & Children.
-Her research is on physical, sexual, and economic victimization experiences of women with her most recent attention given to understanding how an economic empowerment curriculum improves fiscal and mental health functioning of domestic violence survivors.
-Dr. Postmus has given many local, national, and international presentations on the impact of policies and interventions on survivors of violence.
+Dr. Judy L. Postmus is a Professor and Associate Dean for Faculty Development and Strategic Initiatives at the School of Social Work, Rutgers University.
+She is also the founder and former director of the Center on Violence Against Women & Children (VAWC).
+Her research is on physical, sexual, and economic victimization experiences of women with her most recent attention given to developing a Violence Against Women Research Consortium, funded by the National Institute of Justice (2016-MU-CX-K011).
+She has given many local, national, and international presentations on the impact of policies and interventions for survivors of violence.
 Her work is strongly influenced from her 20 years as a practitioner and administrator.

 - Advanced policy: Violence against women & children (weekend & online formats)